 - Porcelain veneers.
 The most expensive, but most natural-looking material makes the best veneers for crooked front teeth.
 They’re custom-made for size and shade, and they’re quite durable.
 Of course, your dental veneer costs increase for this level of quality.

 - Composite veneers.
 These veneers are made from the non-metallic material used to fill cavities.
 Composites usually fix minor chips and gaps or to make teeth longer.
 They aren’t quite as expensive, but they’re not as durable either.

 - Instant veneers.
 These are premade and work well as small teeth veneers or for broken teeth.
 Because they’re premade, the dental veneer costs are lower, but an exact shade match isn’t always possible.

-Placement of Veneers on Teeth in Yonkers
+Placement of Veneers on Teeth

 The procedure for veneers is relatively quick and usually accomplished in two visits.
-After discussing your needs and desires regarding your smile, your Sunday dentist in the Yonkers takes X-rays and impressions of your teeth.
+After discussing your needs and desires regarding your smile, your Sunday dentist takes X-rays and impressions of your teeth.
 The dental lab needs between two and four weeks to make your veneers.
 Temporary veneers may be applied while you’re waiting, especially if your dentist removes a small amount of enamel for placing the veneers.
 Removing half a millimeter to a millimeter of enamel is far less than would be removed for a dental crown or filling.

 Pros and Cons of Veneers on Teeth